fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

   end
 end
 ```
-The `@name` variable looks different because it has the `@` symbol in front of it.
-This is called an __instance variable__.
-It is a variable that exists as long as the object instance exists and it is one of the ways we tie data to objects.
-It does not "die" after the `initialize` method is run.
-It "lives on", to be referenced, until the object instance is destroyed.

 In the above example, our `initialize` method takes a parameter called `name`.
 You can pass arguments into the `initialize` method through the `new` method.
 ```
 sparky = GoodDog.new("Sparky")
 ```
-The string "Sparky" is being passed from the `new` method through to the `initialize` method, and is assigned to the local variable `name`.
-Within the constructor (i.e., the `initialize` method), we then set the instance variable `@name` to `name`, which results in assigning the string "Sparky" to the `@name` instance variable.
+The string `"Sparky"` is being passed from the `new` method through to the `initialize` method, and is assigned to the local variable `name`.
+Within the `initialize` method, we then set the instance variable `@name` to `name`, which results in assigning the string `"Sparky"` to the `@name` instance variable.

 We can see that instance variables are responsible for *keeping track of information about the state* of an object.
-In the above line of code, the name of the `sparky` object is the string "Sparky".
+In the above line of code, the name of the `sparky` object is the string `"Sparky"`.
 This state for the object is tracked in the instance variable, `@name`.

-If we created another `GoodDog` object, for example, with `fido = GoodDog.new('Fido')`, then the `@name` instance variable for the `fido` object would contain the string "Fido".
+If we created another `GoodDog` object, for example, with `fido = GoodDog.new('Fido')`, then the `@name` instance variable for the `fido` object would contain the string `"Fido"`.
 Every object's state is _unique_, and instance variables are how we keep track.

 __Once initialised__, instance variables are available to instance methods *throughout the class* - this is how instance methods are able to return values without needing to take them as arguments (see below example of string interpolation with the `fido` object).

+The instance variables become properties of objects __once objects are created__ using the class.
+Every object's attributes are assigned *individually* and share *no value with other objects*.

 Instance variables __do not exist prior to an object being created and a value being assigned to them__ (i.e. no inheritance is possible).
 Consider the following code:
 ```